-The purpose of this policy is to share RTA's philosophy and procedures for maintaining a drug and alcohol-free workplace.
+The purpose of this policy is to share RTA's philosophy and procedures for maintaining a drug and alcohol free workplace.
 It provides a process for conducting screening of job applicants and employees for illegal drugs, improper use of prescription drugs, and alcohol.
-In addition, it is intended to ensure worker fitness for duty and to protect our employees, passengers, and the public from the risks posed by the misuse of alcohol and use of prohibited drugs. -An employee who receives a positive drug screening test result may lead to disciplinary action up to and including termination.
-Refer to HC17 RTA Termination of Employment Policy.
+In addition, it is intended to ensure worker fitness for duty and to protect our employees, passengers, and the public from the risks posed by the misuse of alcohol and use of prohibited drugs.
+A positive drug screening result is a termination offense.
+An employee who receives a positive drug screening test result may lead to disciplinary action up to and including termination.
+A pre-termination hearing will also be provided.
+Refer to employee handbook.